-Work from home is having a moment right now.
-Not just because more companies have pivoted to a work from home and work remote model, but because the world is changing and how we work has to change with it.
+Working from home is having a moment right now.
+Not just because more companies have pivoted to work-from-home and work-remote models, but because the world is changing, and how we work has to change with it.

 My wife Cayley and I founded Made Trade in 2018, and we’ve been working from home together for the past four years, long before we started this company together.
 Our ability to work and live together confounds some, while others (who have worked remote) get it right away.
-In light of the growing work from home movement we decided to compile the lessons we’ve learned over the past four years of working from home in hopes these tips might help you (and perhaps your team) make the transition to a more remote way of working.
+In light of the growing work from home movement, we decided to compile the lessons we’ve learned over the past four years in hopes these tips might help you (and perhaps your team) make the transition to a more remote way of working.

 Some helpful context before we begin.

-We also work in the same office, in the same room, with two separate standing desks that are placed side by side.
-Our photo studio is also in our house and we often have colleagues, clients, and business partners stop by so we’re not always here by ourselves, but the majority of the time we are.
-Finally, it’s important to note we also work alongside our four cats Dagobah, Tatooine, Naboo, and Kashyyyk, who often join us in the office for hours on end and remind us when it’s time to break for (their) dinner.
+We also work in the same office, with two separate standing desks that are placed side by side.
+Our photo studio is also in our house, and we often have colleagues, clients, and business partners stop by so we’re not always here by ourselves — but the majority of the time, we are.
+Finally, it’s important to note we also work alongside our four cats — Dagobah, Tatooine, Naboo, and Kashyyyk — who often join us in the office for hours on end and remind us when it’s time to break for (their) dinner.

 These recommendations come from things we wish we knew when we started working from home, but we know everyone and every situation is different, so keep in mind these are things that have worked for us over the past several years, and we hope they’ll work for you too.

 Without a routine, it’s easy to get the work-from-home blues or feel like you’re paralyzed by choice of what to do, what to work on, or what to prioritize first.
 A routine is not just about the work you need to do, but your approach to the whole day.
 Routines add structure and stability so you’re not just starting from scratch every day.

 Set an alarm for the same time every workday.